SunnyD33/SunnyD33/README.md

 - 💞️ I’m looking to collaborate on anything where I can contribute!

-- 📫 How to reach me, Email: williams.q@outlook.com LinkedIn: <a href="https://www.linkedin.com/in/quincy-williams-470261147">Click Here</a>
+- 📫 How to reach me, Email: williams.q@outlook.com LinkedIn: <a href="https://www.linkedin.com/in/quincy-williams-470261147" target="_blank">Click Here</a>

   <p align="left">
   </p>